ssokolova/copilot-testing/labs.md

 ![tests from comments](./images/ct74.png?raw=true "tests from comments")

 7. Hit return (if you haven't).
-Copilot may supply a generic testing routine, such as below, the start of a routine, or a set of actual assert-based tests (NOTE: if you only get the first line, you may need to "nudge" Copilot by typing "result" or similar after accepting the first line):
+Copilot may supply a generic testing routine, such as below, the start of a routine, or a set of actual assert-based tests (NOTE: if you only get a blank line at first, try hitting return again to see if it starts filling in the function on the second line):

 ```
 def test_is_prime(number, expected):